AXIHIXA/Memo/notes/cpp/cpp_templates_the_complete_guide_notes.md

 std::cout << ps.top().second << '\n';  // OK
 ```
 Only if you call `printOn` for such a stack, the code will produce an error,
-because it can’t instantiate the call of `operator<<` for this specific element type:
+because it can't instantiate the call of `operator<<` for this specific element type:
 ```c++
 // ERROR: operator<< not supported for element type ps.printOn(std::cout);